- Product Name:

 Bensulfuron methyl Usage And Synthesis

-ChEBI: The methyl ester of bensulfuron.
+ChEBI: Bensulfuron-methyl is the methyl ester of bensulfuron.
 An acetolactate synthase inhibitor, it is used as a herbicide for the control of a variety of both annual and perennial weeds in crops, particularly wheat and rice.
 It is not licensed for use within the UK.
+It has a role as a herbicide, an agrochemical and an EC 220.127.116.11 (acetolactate synthase) inhibitor.
+It is a N-sulfonylurea, a member of pyrimidines, a methyl ester and an aromatic ether.
+It derives from a bensulfuron.

 Moderately toxic by ingestion.When heated to decomposition it emits toxic vapors ofNOx and SOx.